Skip to main content

 Fortunately there were no issues with the Grocy app.
 Using Purchase as a test for the scanner, I simply tapped on the barcode icon, held the red line over the barcode and the app read it and brought up the correct product details from the Grocy database.

 And that concluded the testing of the Grocy system; this last test showed that the criteria I set out in the first post of this series were met.
 The next task was to move from testing the system's functionality to testing it operationally, ie it works, but is it useful?
+However before that it is probably time to take stock and review progress so far.

 Comments